dieselfox1/fincommerce/docs/extensions/extension-onboarding/handling-merchant-onboarding.md

 namespace My\Wonderfully\Namespaced\Extension\Area;

-// Exit if this code is accessed outside of WordPress. defined ( 'ABSPATH' ) || exit;
+// Exit if this code is accessed outside of finpress. defined ( 'ABSPATH' ) || exit;

 // Check for Admin Note support